zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     - API Gateway handles authentication.
     - There are two authentication endpoints that allow to authenticate the resource by providers
+    - Diagnostic endpoints `/application/**` in API Gateway are protected by basic authentication or Zowe JWT token.

 - **API Catalog**